NYULibraries/dlts-epub-manager/README.md

 **Step 2)** Clone the repos containing the EPUB metadata and the `epub_library.json` file.
 For the NYU Press websites, the former is the public Github repo [dlts-epub-metadata](https://github.com/NYULibraries/dlts-epub-metadata).
-The latter is the `dl-pa-servers-epub-content` private repo and can be accessed by DLTS and technical partners only.
+The latter is the `nyu-press-readium-epub-content` private repo and can be accessed by DLTS and technical partners only.

 ```
 git clone https://github.com/NYULibraries/dlts-epub-metadata.git ~/epub-metadata
-git clone [REPO] ~/dl-pa-servers-epub-content
+git clone [REPO] ~/nyu-press-readium-epub-content
 ```

 **Step 3)** Make private configuration files for dev, stage, and prod.
 Private